AliengirlLiv/instragram-clone/README.md

 ## App Functionality

 ### Home Page
-The home page contains a  shows a list of all images created by all users, organized chronologically (oldest on top).
+The home page contains a  shows a list of all images created by all users, organized chronologically (newest on top).
 ![homepage](https://user-images.githubusercontent.com/12390123/30258758-0cadef6a-9671-11e7-8f04-7d46c13421d6.PNG)

 ### Registration